-6 will not be clickable by the users.
-Allallowed to open the stimulioriginal articles.
-Posts in the news feed

-7 will be displayed in random order across participants.

-8 Afterwards, they After the exposure to the news feed, participants will be asked again to fill up selfthey were exposed to.
-Finally, their factual knowledge will be measured with 10 True/False/Don't know statements for every subject-to compute the illusion of knowledge.
+- posts (see Table 1).
+The news headlines will be composed by a title, an image, and a short description of the content.
+Users will be able to react or comment under the news posts but they will not be allowed to open the original articles.
+Posts in the news feed will be displayed in random order. - 4 After the exposure to the news feed, participants will be asked again to fill up self-reports of perceived 5 knowledge, self-involvement, and attitudes about all the six topics, not only those they were exposed 6 to.
+Finally, their factual knowledge will be measured with 10 True/False/Don't know statements for 7 every subject to compute the illusion of knowledge.